leszek-wojcik/robobo/docs/_posts/2018-07-17-Limit_Switch.md

 Switch.
 This design is well suited for power robots where risk of robot's surroundings or robot itself damage exists.
-In this case Limit switch can be safeguard for multiple failure scenarios such as: Control board failure, program failure or user Mistake.
+In this case Limit switch can be safeguard for multiple failure scenarios such as: Control board failure, program error or user mistake.

 In software option we connect limit switch to our main controller.
-C terminal serves as output and NC and NO are connected to ground and 5V (3.3V for Due).
-C output in this case is logical `1` or logical `0`.
+Switch C terminal serves as output and NC and NO are connected to ground and 5V (3.3V for Due).
+Switch C output in this case is logical `1` or logical `0`.
 In this option it is up to controller to stop a shaft to prevent any damage.
 In this option limit switch acts like normal button.

 # Robobo consideration

-For Robobo case software limit seems suitable.
+For Robobo case software approach seems suitable.
 This concept in fact is to address two problems.
 First problem is that we don't want our shaft to cross boundary and second problem of finding absolute position of shaft.